stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 ## Writing Documentation

-Use Markdown for separate documents, such as README files, and the [JSDoc](http://usejsdoc.org/) format for writing documentation in code.
+Use the [Markdown](https://commonmark.org/) format for separate documents, such as README files, and the [JSDoc](http://usejsdoc.org/) format for writing documentation in code.
 Many tools understand these formats.

 The [Documentation.js](http://documentation.js.org/) generator builds sets of documentation from JSDoc.

-## Other Development Tools
+# Other Development Tools

 You should probably learn these as you need them.